-How Much Do Storage Units Cost Per Month in Australia?
+How Much Do Storage Units Cost per Month in Australia: Complete Guide 2020

 Most facilities have between 100 to 700+ units with lots of different shapes and sizes.
 Usually, one size makes up most of a facility.
-So, what are the most popular sizes in storage facilities?
+So, what are some popular sizes in a storage facility?

 |Extra Small Units 1.5m x 1.5m||From $65 – $75 per month|